 Having this oversight into a consumer’s experience with your product means you’ll develop and iterate faster.
 You’ll know the stumbling blocks and demands from customers without having to battle each retailer for access to customer data.

-Amongst the most notable was Glossier, which received a $100M Series D investment in 2019, bringing its total funding amount north of $186 million.
+Amongst the most notable was Glossier, which received an $80 million investment in 2021, bringing its total funding amount north of $260 million.

 The sudden growth of DTC companies has worried big-box retailers, causing them to claim major stakes in digitally native brands.
 Target bought a stake in DTC mattress retailer Casper for $80 million.

 Investors see the value in cutting the middleman out of traditional retail channels.
 They don’t have to compete on price when dealing with wholesalers and big-box stores.
 The higher profit margins up for grabs when selling directly to consumers are appealing.

 Ability to personalize customer experience

 Sixty-one percent of online shoppers say individual brands provide a more personalized experience.
 Without the limitations of big-box retailers, DTC brands can shine at providing customers with personalized experiences.